 External events that create economic uncertainty may have a significant impact on a company’s ability to continue as a going concern and might require robust assessment and entity-specific disclosures.

 Getting into more detail

 Management is required to assess a company’s ability to continue as a going concern.
 A company is no longer a going concern if management either intends to liquidate the company or cease trading, or has no realistic alternative but to do so.
 [IAS 1.25]

 In assessing whether the going concern assumption is appropriate, management assesses all available information about the future, considering the possible outcomes of events and changes in conditions and the realistically possible responses that are available to such events and conditions.
-Those considerations include, among others, the current economic uncertainty and market volatility caused by the COVID-19 pandemic.

 It is important that management’s assessment considers different scenarios, including at least one severe but plausible downside scenario.
 The assumptions used in the going concern assessment should be consistent with those used in other areas of the company’s financial statements.